studentkittens/flascat/presentation/python.rst

     Und man sollte ihn nicht widerwillig lesen müssen.
 **Programmieren sollte Spass machen.**
     Gegen Compiler/Sprache/Konfiguration kämpfen macht wenig Spaß.
-**If the implementation is hard to explain, it's a bad idea.**
-    If the implementation is easy to explain, it may be a good idea.
-**Special cases aren't special enough to break the rules.**
-    Although practicality beats purity.
-**Fehler sollten stets behandelt werden.**
-    Wobei explizites Ignorieren auch eine Behandlungsform ist.

 It's short!